netskopeoss/Prompt-Library/README.md

 Purpose of Prompt Library:

 Unlike our framework, this repository provides actionable text inputs that security analysts across any department can use to streamline daily operations.
-Its purpose is to act as a direct productivity booster for customers, allowing them to visit the repository, find a specific use case, and implement it immediately by simply copying, pasting, and executing.
+Its purpose is to act as a direct productivity booster, allowing them to visit the repository, find a specific use case, and implement it immediately by simply copying, pasting, and executing.
 These "recipes" help anyone get more value out of the models and tools they use on a daily basis.

 What problem are we trying to solve: